unironically/scopegraph-rags/lm_language_1/README.md

   - `out/StatixConstraints.md`

 ### Directories of interest:
-- `statixspec/`: here lives the Statix specification for language 1.
+- `statix-spec/`: here lives the Statix specification for language 1.
+- `silver-grammar/`: a link to the directory holding the Silver abstract grammar for this language (`../grammars/lm_semantics_1`).
+- `inputs/`: a link to the LM example inputs directory at `../grammars/lm_syntax_1/inputs`.
 - `out/`: dumping ground for the LM compiler output files.
 - `../ministatix.hs/`: where Ministatix is cloned to.
 - `../grammars/`: assorted Silver grammars.
 Those of interest to this language are `lm_syntax_1/` and `lm_semantics_1/`.